signet-framework/case-study/pages/case-study/design_decisions/central_document_repository.md

 With a dedicated broker, Signet's functionality is no longer confined within the Signet CLI.
 Instead, the broker handles various tasks, including the logic for Deploy Guard.
-This enables automatic fetching of data for documents and deployment states of consumer and provider versions If Github were the central repository, implementing automatic fetching would be challenging, and developers would have to manually provide Deploy Guard with data about documents and deployment states.
+This enables automatic fetching of data for documents and deployment states of consumer and provider versions.
+If Github were the central repository, implementing automatic fetching would be challenging, and developers would have to manually provide Deploy Guard with data about documents and deployment states.

 ### Automatic Comparison